Why Burnout Recovery Feels Slow (And Why That’s Not a Problem)

 It means your system is adapting.

-What Slows Down Burnout Recovery
+What Slows Down Recovery

 Some factors can prolong recovery: